Scottish Episcopal Church History

 1864 With the removal of, effectively, the last piece of the penal laws, priests ordained by Scottish bishops can hold office within the Church of England.

 1864 The Diocese of Caithness is added to Moray and Ross and the Primus, Robert Eden, now becomes Bishop of Moray, Ross and Caithness.

 1865 The ministry of Lay Reader is established in the Scottish Episcopal Church.

 1866 The foundation stone of Saint Andrew's Cathedral in Inverness is laid by the Archbishop of Canterbury, Charles Longley – a public recognition of the Episcopal Church by the Church of England.

 1871 Requests for the Episcopal Church to take financial responsibility for mission work in Kaffaria in South Africa and the Mission District of Chandra in India are accepted, and the first bishop for the Diocese of St John’s, Transkei, South Africa, is consecrated in Edinburgh in 1873.
-Over subsequent years priests from Scotland serve in both areas and the link with the Diocese of Mthatha (as St John’s has been called since 2006) continues – it is one of Aberdeen and Orkney’s partner dioceses, the other being Connecticut, a link stretching back to the consecration of Samuel Seabury in 1784.
+Over subsequent years priests from Scotland serve in both areas and the link with the Diocese of Mthatha (as St John’s has been called since 2006) continues – it is one of Aberdeen and Orkney’s companion dioceses, the other being Connecticut, a link stretching back to the consecration of Samuel Seabury as the first Bishop in the United States in 1784.

 1871 The Irish Church Act (passed by the Westminster Parliament in 1869) comes into effect and the Church of Ireland is dis-established, that is separated from the State and the requirement that tithes be paid to it removed.
 Irish bishops cease to be members of the House of Lords.